patroytall/patrick-roy-me/src/index.md

 tagline: Pragmatic software development insights
 actionText: Articles →
 actionLink: /articles/
-footer: Software development a chaos of art, science, and engineering; pragmatic insights from my experience.
+footer: Software development a chaos of art, science, and engineering
 ---

 # [About](/about)